freebelion/HurPsy/HurPsyExp/Documentation/HurPsyExp.ExpDesign.DesignViewModel.md

 ## DesignViewModel() Constructor

-This default constructor simply starts with empty lists of the inner viewmodel objects
+This default constructor starts with empty lists of the inner viewmodel objects

 ```csharp
 public DesignViewModel();